 Drag and Drop not working in Windows

-This post will tell you how to Disable drag and drop in Windows 8.
+This post will tell you how to Enable or Disable drag and drop by tweaking the Registry.